-When your son or daughter has to make the next step in their education, we understand that you want to make sure it is the best decision for them.
+When your child has to make the next step in their education, we understand that you want to make sure it is the best decision for them.

-Since 2016 young people aged 16 and 17 must, by law, stay in education.
+Since 2016 young people aged 16 and 17 must, by law, must stay in education.
 Apprenticeships are structured training programmes which give your child a chance to work (literally) towards a qualification.